thorstenpfister/gonyt/README.md

 import "github.com/thorstenpfister/gonyt/nytapi"
 ```

-To build the CLI application feel free to
+To build the CLI application, clone the repo and feel free to
 ```bash
 go build
 ```